Greenguard Environmental Institute

 The Greenguard Environmental Institute (corporately styled "GREENGUARD") is an industry-independent organization that aims to protect human health and improve quality of life by enhancing indoor air quality and reducing people’s exposure to chemicals and other pollutants.
 As an ISO-IEC Guide 65:1996 accredited, third-party certifying body, the Greenguard Environmental Institute certifies products and materials for low chemical emissions and serves as a public resource for choosing healthier products and materials for indoor environments.
 In 2011, UL Environment, a business unit of UL (Underwriters Laboratories) acquired Greenguard Environmental Institute.

 The UL GREENGUARD Certification Program requires that products undergo independent, scientific testing and ongoing monitoring of their chemical emissions.
 Only products that meet UL Environment’s stringent emissions standards qualify for certification.
 These standards are based on established criteria from key public health agencies.

-More than 10,000 products on the market today are UL GREENGUARD Certified, representing over 350 manufacturers and 19 industries.
+More than 10,000 products on the market are UL GREENGUARD Certified, representing over 350 manufacturers and 19 industries.
 The UL Sustainable Products Database, the organization's online database of certified or validated products, helps people identify certified products and is searchable by product category, manufacturer, sustainable credits, product attributes, and certification type.
 GREENGUARD Certification is broadly recognized and accepted by sustainable building programs and building codes worldwide.